-12 Items Frugal People Proudly Exclude from Their Shopping List
+12 Items Frugal People Proudly Exclude From Their Shopping List

 Frugal people are known to spend their money wisely.
 They live within their means and don’t spend a lot of money.
-According to a thread on Quora, here are some common things frugal people never buy.

 An Expensive Car